johnbedeir/Devops-Tools-Documentation/DevOps-Pipeline-Monitoring/terraform/README.md

 ### Including the value of the variables

-`This file need to be created, you will not find in the repository`
+`This file need to be created with the vars in variables.tf, you will not find in the repository`

 ```
 terraform.tfvars